It's always a fantastic experience, that's why I keep coming back. I just need to work out which trip to do next.

 With rolling fields of lavender, unspoilt villages and Ventoux, one of the most infamous mountains in the world of cycling, a cycling holiday in Provence has it all.
-Whilst typically synonymous with touring cyclists, this ‘hidden gem’ boasts some of the best cycling roads in all of France; peppered with smaller cols and rolling hills set in unique scenery and with a perfect cycling climate in the Spring and Autumn.
+Whilst typically synonymous with touring cyclists, this ‘hidden gem’ boasts some of the best cycling roads in all of France, peppered with smaller cols and rolling hills set in unique scenery and with a perfect cycling climate in the Spring and Autumn.

 Departure Dates & Prices

-We are pleased to offer some tempting discounts off trip costs (not including extras such as single rooms or bike hire):
+We are pleased to offer some tempting discounts off the basic trip cost (not including extras such as single rooms or bike hire):

-- Book & pay your deposit more than 6 months in advance of your holiday for our 5% Early Bookers discount.
+- Book & pay your deposit more than 6 months in advance of the start of your holiday for our 5% early bookers discount

 - Be rewarded for your loyalty by receiving a 10% discount from your 3rd Marmot trip onwards

-Please note there is a maximum 10% discount on any holiday.
+Please note that there is a maximum 10% discount on any holiday.

-Day 0: Travel Out
+Day 0: Arrival day

 Full travel advice (essential reading before booking your flights) and airport transfer timings can be found in our Trip Notes.

 Provence is amazing for cycling, with an extensive network of quiet roads, pretty villages, diverse forests, gorges and turquoise reservoirs.
 Today’s ride offers you a little taste of everything the area has to offer.
-You’ll spend the majority of your day on quiet and rolling roads, winding your way through forest and scrub land in a North East direction towards Verdon, your destination for the day.

 Day 2: Day ride into the Verdon Gorge

-Considered by many as the most beautiful canyon in Europe, the Verdon Gorge is a real gem.
+Considered by many the most beautiful canyon in Europe, the Verdon Gorge is a real gem.
 The road that hugs the cliffs of the gorge is an amazing feat of engineering and today you get to appreciate every km of it!
-With shear drops to the side of over 500m, big views and some sneaky climbs, today is set to be one of the most memorable rides of your life.
+With sheer drops to the side of over 500m, big views and some sneaky climbs, today is set to be one of the most memorable rides of your life.
 Warming up on the gentle slopes of the Source de Vaumale (1202m), you enter the gorge proper for some stunning pedalling.
 Cycling doesn’t really get any better than this!
 You leave the gorge for a short while, but only to take in some of the surrounding highlights such as the forgiving slopes of Col d’Ayen (1031m), before returning again to drink your fill of magnificent gorge scenery and a fabulous descent.